 I have been noticing that there is some sort of confusion going around when it comes to AMD’s new 7nm GPU architecture.
 This is because some people are getting confused that whether they should call the new architecture RDNA or Navi, and which is which?
 Well, the short answer is that both RDNA and Navi are associated with AMD’s new 7nm GPUs and here I am going to clear all the doubts regarding them.

-Technically, there are two types or levels of architecture that is used in the chip design, whether it is a CPU or GPU.
+Technically, there are two types or levels of architecture that are used in the chip design, whether it is a CPU or GPU.
 The first is the ISA or Instruction Set Architecture and the second is the Microarchitecture.
 ISA or Instruction Set Architecture consists of the commands, operations, instructions, and instructions set.
 It acts as an interface between the hardware and the driver or software.
-The ISA defines the type of instructions supported by the processor (arithmetic/logic/branch/load/jump), the maximum length of the instructions (32-bit/64-bit) and the instruction format of each type of instructions (encoding schemes).
+The ISA defines the type of instructions supported by the processor (arithmetic/logic/branch/load/jump), the maximum length of the instructions (32-bit/64-bit), and the instruction format of each type of instruction (encoding schemes).

 On the other hand, a micro-architecture is the implementation of the ISA in a particular design.
 It deals with concepts like pipelining, execution order of instructions, branching, etc. It should be noted that Processors with the same instruction set can have different microarchitectures.
 Here RDNA or GCN is the codename given for both the Instruction Set Architecture (ISA) and Microarchitecture for the AMD GPUs, while Polaris, Vega, and Navi are the Codenames for the series of GPU for these architectures.
 However, in general speaking, Polaris, Vega, and Navi may also be referred to as the GPU architecture by some people.